Bhavin-Pathak/clocksy/README.md

 - 🕐 Real-time clock display with customizable time formats 12h/24h
 - 📱 Responsive design for desktop and mobile devices
-- 🐳 Containerized deployment with Docker for consistent environments

 ## 📋 Prerequisites

 - 🟢 Node.js 18.x or higher
 - 📦 npm or yarn
-- 🐳 Docker and Docker Compose (for containerized setup)
-- 📂 Git

 ## 🚀 Local Setup